resque/resque/PLUGINS.md

 The available hooks are:

 * `before_perform`: Called with the job args before perform.
-If it raises Resque::Job::DontPerform, the job is aborted.
+If it raises `Resque::Job::DontPerform`, the job is aborted.
 If other exceptions are raised, they will be propagated up the the `Resque::Failure` backend.

 * `after_perform`: Called with the job args after it performs.
 Uncaught exceptions will propagate up to the `Resque::Failure` backend.